aniskhan25/LUMI-AI-Guide/3-file-formats/README.md

 Hierarchical Data Format (HDF5) is a well-established high-performance file format, which interfaces well with the popular `numpy` library through its `h5py` Python interface.
 This convenience does come at a cost of poor compatibility with irregularly shaped data, such as images with varying shapes and graph networks.

 ### Data conversion
 Converting a dataset into the HDF5 format can be done entirely in Python.
 However, in order to unpack archive data to raw data on LUMI, one needs to first write a _parser_ which can read the archive data and stream it into the HDF5 format.
 This parser can be written using Python native packages such as `zipfile`, `tarfile` or the higher-level `shutil`.
-An example of such a parser can be seen [here](https://github.com/Lumi-supercomputer/LUMI-AI-example/blob/95444cb13eec48f6eb78d62f73449d859d0e8414/scripts/generics.py#L37) for the 157GB imagenet dataset, however this is not general purpose and needs to be customized to be suitable for different dataset.
-When this is done, it is quite easy to create the desired HDF5 file using the `hdf5.File().create_dataset` as illustrated [here](https://github.com/Lumi-supercomputer/LUMI-AI-example/blob/95444cb13eec48f6eb78d62f73449d859d0e8414/scripts/hdf5/convert_to_hdf5.py#L14), where the data needs to fit into a large `numpy.ndarray`-like shape like for the tiny-imagenet.
+An example of such a parser can be seen [here](https://github.com/Lumi-supercomputer/LUMI-AI-example/blob/95444cb13eec48f6eb78d62f73449d859d0e8414/scripts/generics.py#L37) for the 157GB imagenet dataset, however this script is not general-purpose and must be adapted for each dataset.
+Once the parser is in place, it is quite straightforward to create the desired HDF5 file using the `hdf5.File().create_dataset` as illustrated [here](https://github.com/Lumi-supercomputer/LUMI-AI-example/blob/95444cb13eec48f6eb78d62f73449d859d0e8414/scripts/hdf5/convert_to_hdf5.py#L14), where the data needs to fit into a large `numpy.ndarray`-like shape like for the tiny-imagenet.

 ### Running PyTorch
 In order to create a PyTorch `DataLoader`, we need to have a PyTorch `dataset` which fetches items and knows about the size of the data.
 The `dataset` can be different depending on the data, and as such needs to be custom-made to each project as well.
 This can be done by opening the HDF5 file using the `h5py` library and fetching items using ordinary indexing of numpy-like objects.
 An example is illustrated where the custom dataset class is [created here](https://github.com/Lumi-supercomputer/LUMI-AI-example/blob/95444cb13eec48f6eb78d62f73449d859d0e8414/scripts/hdf5/hdf5_dataset.py#L6) for the tiny-imagenet and is used in a visual transformer application [here](https://github.com/Lumi-supercomputer/LUMI-AI-example/blob/95444cb13eec48f6eb78d62f73449d859d0e8414/scripts/hdf5/visualtransformer-hdf5.py#L72) as well.

 ## LMDB
 Lightning Memory-Mapped Database (LMDB) is a very fast file format, which like squashfs imposes no restriction on the shape of the data and thus offers good compatibility.
-This is done using large amounts of RAM to write large cache tables for near instant memory look-up.
-It is not necessary to store the entire cache table in memory at once.
+This is achieved through memory-mapped files that provide fast access without necessarily loading the entire dataset into memory.

 ### Data conversion
 The process to convert to LMDB is quite similar to that of HDF5.
 We first need to parse the archive file and then process using the Python library `lmdb`.
 However, as this format is more flexible and not strictly bound to conventions of `numpy` arrays, creating and processing the data is slightly more complicated.
 An example of this is found [here](https://github.com/Lumi-supercomputer/LUMI-AI-example/blob/95444cb13eec48f6eb78d62f73449d859d0e8414/scripts/lmdb/convert_to_lmdb.py) for the tiny-imagenet in raw format and [here](https://github.com/Lumi-supercomputer/LUMI-AI-example/blob/95444cb13eec48f6eb78d62f73449d859d0e8414/scripts/lmdb/convert_large_to_lmdb.py) for the large imagenet in a `.zip` file format.